runzhuoli/runzhuoli.github.io/_posts/2018-09-20-why-hashmap-size-power-of-2.md

 tags:
   - Data Structure
 ---
 As we know, the Hashmap is implemented by a bucket of linked lists or red-black trees.
-However, when you look into the source code of Hashmap in Java 8, there are interesting comments on attributes related to the size of bucket, e.g. *DEFAULT_INITIAL_CAPACITY* and *MAXIMUM_CAPACITY*.
+However, when we look into the source code of Hashmap in Java 8, there are interesting comments on attributes related to the size of bucket, e.g. *DEFAULT_INITIAL_CAPACITY* and *MAXIMUM_CAPACITY*.
 It is said these values **MUST be a power of two**.

 So, what's the reason that the bucket size of a Hashmap has to be a number, which is power of two?